top of page

 Do These Resources Cost Money?

 No!
-They do not cost, but we do encourage all individuals participating in individual peer support to fill out this voluntary demographic form as it allows us to keep all of our offerings free!
+There is not cost, but we do encourage all folks participating in individual peer support to fill out this voluntary demographic form.
+This allows us to keep all of our offerings free!

 I Have Access Needs I Want to Share - How Do I Get Support?

-Do I have to be sober from substances in order to receive peer support?
+Do I have to be abstinent from substances in order to receive peer support?

-Sobriety or abstinence from substances is not a requirement and will never be expected to participate in our peer support spaces.
-We take a “come as you are” approach, acknowledging that there are multiple paths that people can be on, not all of which include abstinence.
+Abstinence or sobriety is not required and will never be an expectation to participate in our peer support spaces.
+We say “come as you are”- acknowledging that there are multiple paths that people can be on.
+We uphold bodily autonomy and practice harm reduction.

 What about group peer support?